 Working abroad sounds like an adventure to many people.
-Nevertheless, jobs in Germany need more than the Germany visa, Germany work permit and just the obvious Germany CV with Germany cover letter writing and translation - they require careful preparation if you want to pass the Germany job interview.
+Nevertheless, jobs in Germany need more than the German visa, Germany work permit and just the obvious Germany CV with Germany cover letter writing and translation - they require careful preparation if you want to pass the Germany job interview.
 You will face problems that in all probability did not even cross your mind when you decided to try overseas careers.

 Do not take too lightly the influence a Germany visa can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.